rishabhg19/FullStackFinal/README.md

 ### Instructions (web) -- SUGGESTED FOR EASE OF USE
 1. Visit [deployed frontend](https://full-stack-final-gilt.vercel.app/).
-2. Observe any notes that are already saved, and feel free to add new notes or delete any notes.
+2. Wait up to 30 seconds for notes from the database to initially load.
+Observe any notes that are already saved, and feel free to add new notes or delete any notes.
 3. Refresh the page and see that changes have been saved.

 ### Instructions (local server)